 Thus, this step is a measurement of results.

 Performance indicators help in evaluating the effectiveness and the efficiency of the program.
 A performance indicator is a standard for measurement.
-The selection is based on the extent of following:
+The selection is based on the extent of the following:

 - It’s relevance

 The organization is going to be accountable for the result or outcomes.
-The primary focus of performance budget is the outcome and not the inputs.
+The primary focus of the performance budget is the outcome and not the inputs.
 The staff is accountable for organizational goals.
 Besides, performance-based budgeting expects to achieve a level of results based on the given level of resources.